Search

 Winner of €800k Laois property raffle revealed!

-In a move that seemed almost too good to be true, a retired US lawyer living in Laois decided to raffle off his €800k home for €6 tickets.
+In a move that seemed almost too good to be true, a retired US lawyer and Laois resident Sean O'Brien living in Laois decided to raffle off his €800k home with tickest on sale for €6 tickets.

-The Durrow property was the talk of Laois, with thousands of tickets selling en masse.
+The Durrow property was the talk of Laois, with thousands of tickets selling.

 Pictured: The stunning Durrow Greystone Manor

-Dublin based ticket holder Sreenish Shaji has bagged almost €140,000, for the price of a €6 ticket.
+Dublin-based ticket holder Sreenish Shaji, who didn't wish to speak about the win, has bagged the almost €140,000, for the price of a €6 ticket.

 Of the remaining 50% of the money raised through the €6 tickets, the raffle website Raffall took 10% of sales, with Mr O'Brien keeping 40%.